Flu sending fewer to doctor's office, but season 'not over yet'

 The cumulative rate of flu-related hospitalizations rose to 74.5 people out of every 100,000 in the seventh week of 2018 from nearly 68 out of every 100,000 last week, the CDC estimated in its weekly surveillance report.

-These rates varied depending on age with adults age 65 and older hospitalized at the rate of nearly 323 per 100,000 people in that same age group.
+These rates varied depending on age, with adults 65 and older hospitalized at the rate of nearly 323 per 100,000 people in that same age group.

-There are more older people out there and that contributes to the high hospitalization rates, said Schaffner.
+There are more older people out there, and that contributes to the high hospitalization rates, Schaffner said.

 But there are other factors in play, including "more people with a variety of underlying illnesses because we do a better job of keeping people alive and functioning in our society," he said.

-"When those people become sick that's when they are hospitalized because they get more severely ill," he added.
+"When those people become sick, that's when they are hospitalized, because they get more severely ill," he added.

 Additional information gathered on 2,393 adults who were hospitalized due to lab-confirmed flu symptoms showed that more than half -- 68% -- had at least one existing medical condition, the CDC reported.
-The most common conditions reported were cardiovascular disease, metabolic disorder, obesity, and chronic lung disease.
+The most common conditions reported were cardiovascular disease, metabolic disorder, obesity and chronic lung disease.

 Among 223 hospitalized children the picture looks different.
-Slightly less than half -- 48% -- had an underlying medical condition, most commonly asthma, a neurologic disorder, or obesity.
+Slightly less than half -- 48% -- had an underlying medical condition, most commonly asthma, a neurologic disorder or obesity.

 Caused by viruses, flu is a contagious respiratory illness with mild to severe symptoms that can sometimes lead to death.

-The majority of reported hospitalizations, 83.4%, were the result of type A flu virus infections and most of those were H3N2.
+The majority of reported hospitalizations, 83.4%, were the result of type A flu virus infections, and most of those were H3N2.

 The CDC found that circulating flu strains this season are a mix of H3N2, H1N1 and B viruses.
 H3N2 strains are continuing to dominant for the seventh week of the year as they have throughout the season.
 H3N2 commonly leads to more severe illness and more hospitalizations, according to the CDC.